lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 When drawing a 3D scene is frequent to have many models represented by the same mesh but with different transformations.
 In this case, even they may be simple objects with just a few triangles, performance can suffer.
 The cause behind this is the way we are rendering them.

-We are basically iterating through a loop and performing a call to the function glDrawElements.
+We are basically iterating through a loop and performing a call to the function ```glDrawElements```.
 As it has been said in previous chapters, calls to OpenGL library should be minimized.
-Each call to the glDrawElements function imposes an overhead that is reperetad again and again for each GameItem instance.
+Each call to the ```glDrawElements``` function imposes an overhead that is repeated again and again for each GameItem instance.

 When dealing with lots of similar objects it would be more efficient to render all of them using a single call.
-This technicque is called instanced rendering which allows us to do that, OpenGL provides functions named ```glDrawXXXInstanced``` to render a set of elements at once.
+This technique is called instanced rendering which allows us to do that, OpenGL provides functions named ```glDrawXXXInstanced``` to render a set of elements at once.
 They can be arrays or elements.
-In our case, since we are drawing elements we will use the function named glDrawElementsInstanced.
-This function receives the same arguments as the glDrawElements plus one additional parameter which sets the number of instances to be drawn.
+In our case, since we are drawing elements we will use the function named ```glDrawElementsInstanced```.
+This function receives the same arguments as the ```glDrawElements``` plus one additional parameter which sets the number of instances to be drawn.

 This is a sample of how the glDrawElements is used.